mandyhee/BIOS-664-Machine-Learning-with-Health-Sciences/README.md

 6. Comments on the prediction functions you have constructed from 1 - 5.
 Which prediction function do you expect to have the best performance on the testing data?
 Why?

 7. Apply the prediction functions constructed from 1 - 5 to corresponding testing data set.
 Organize your prediction results into a text file (space or tab delimited) using the following format with the appropriate header:
  `predict_single predict_stepwise ... predict_enet val_ind_1_by_single ...`
   `val_ind_2_by_single ......val_ind_100_by_single ...`

+## Homework 3 Instruction
+In this assignment, we will solve a classification problem using the Caravan dataset including in the R library `ILSR`.
+This data set includes 85 predictors that measure demographic characteristics for 5,822 individuals.
+The binary response variable (last column of the data matrix) is Purchase, which indicates whether or not a given individual purchases a caravan insurance policy.
+In this data set, only 6% of people purchased caravan insurance.

+#### Problems
+1. Train the following ML algorithms on the training datasets, compute the expected classification errors for each method using cross-validation.
+• logistic regression
+• linear discriminant analysis
+• support vector machine with linear kernel
+• support vector machine with radial kernel
+• feed-forward neural network (single or multiple hidden layers)
+• AdaBoost

+2. Evaluate the classification algorithms on the testing dataset.
+Are the expected classification errors computed above accurate?
+3. Build a best ensemble classifier using the existing built classifiers from question 1.
+Is the performance better?
+4. Comment on/propose possible approaches to improve the classifier.